MicrosoftDocs/winrt-api/windows.perception.spatial/spatiallocation_absoluteangularvelocityaxisangle.md

 The angular velocity as an axis-angle.

 ## -remarks
 The value of the property is a vector which indicates the axis of rotation.
-The length of the vector indicates the rate of rotation counter-clockwise about the axis.
-For example, in a coordinate system where +Y points upward, turning to the right will produce an angular velocity axis-angle with a direction close to (0, 1, 0) and a magnitude proportional to the rate of rotation.
+The magnitude of the vector indicates the rate of rotation counter-clockwise about the axis.
+For example, in a coordinate system where +Y points upward, turning to the right will produce an axis-angle with a direction close to (0, 1, 0) and a magnitude proportional to the rate of rotation.

 ## -see-also